 You can get coffee and cakes in the cave

-When summer arrived, they invested in a big tent, which had been used during the visit of the Danish King Frederik VIII in 1907, and put it on the lawn in front.
+When summer arrived, they invested in a large tent that had been used during the visit of the Danish King Frederik VIII in 1907, and set it up on the lawn in front.

 In the tent, they sold coffee, bread, and cakes, which Guðrún made herself, to the passers-by.